MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/layout-for-visual-studio.md

 -   The line length should be a comfortable width for a user to parse and read.
 A medium dialog should be no more than 550 pixels wide.

 ####  <a name="BKMK_InteriorCommandButtons"></a> Interior command buttons
- In more complex dialogs, an internal control might have its own related buttons, which might affect where the dialog’s commit buttons are located.
+ In more complex dialogs, an internal control might have its own related buttons, which might affect where the dialog's commit buttons are located.

 -   Use a vertical alignment (column) of interior buttons when **OK**/**Cancel** are horizontally oriented in the lower right corner.